Find out how neighbourhood plans are used to consider all planning applications in Torbay alongside the Local Plan.

 Neighbourhood Plans help local communities play a direct role in planning the areas in which they live and work.

-Policies included in Neighbourhood plans will need to be related to the use of land in the area, or to spatial matters (i.e. aspects that affect how a place works).
-When adopted, they will form part of the overall development plan for Torbay and be used to consider all planning applications in that area, in the context of the Local Plan.
+Policies included in Neighbourhood plans are related to the use of land in the area, or to spatial matters (i.e. aspects that affect how a place works).
+They will be used to consider all planning applications in the respective areas, alongside the Local Plan.

-More information is available below on the respective webpages and in the FAQ’s, including Government policy and guidance.
+Regardless of any Neighbourhood Forum status, the three adopted Neighbourhood Plans remain part of the Torbay Development Plan and can be found on the respective links below.
+More information is also available on the respective Council webpages and in the FAQ’s.
 The Neighbourhood Forums also have their own websites:

 Independent Examiners were appointed in agreement with the Neighbourhood Forums in Spring 2018.
 Mrs. Deborah McCann was appointed for both the Paignton and Brixham Peninsula Neighbourhood Plans, and Mr. Nigel McGurk was appointed for the Torquay Neighbourhood Plan.
 The Examinations commenced in April 2018.
 The Examiner's Reports and further details can be found on the respective pages below.
 All representations submitted on the Neighbourhood Plans during or after the Examinations can be viewed on the Submission Neighbourhood Plans Representations page.